Lymah123/js-project-webpage-color-changing/README.md

 - D3.
 Codes for D1&D2 joined with some modifications, like adding a signup form and changing the entire page to a single color.
 -D4.
-I built an email template with HTML
+I built an email template with HTML.